Why does tinnitus get worse at night?

 • Utilize sound-masking apparatuses, like white noise generators, to create a tranquil auditory backdrop.

-• Optimize your sleep setting for tranquility – consider blackout drapes, a cozy mattress, and a temperate room climate.
+• Optimize your sleep setting for tranquility – consider blackout drapes, a cozy mattress, an appropriate pillow for tinnitus and a temperate room climate.

 • Steer clear of stimulants such as caffeine and nicotine in the hours leading up to sleep.